 What is a Certificate of Free Sale?

-View a sample Certificate of Free Sale
+What are the Certificate of Free Sale requirements?

 We require the following documents in order to issue a certificate of free sale:

 1. You must submit a written declaration from the manufacturer attesting to the source of manufacturing for all products listed in the certificate (submitted once every 12 months).
 In the event you are not able to attain a statement from the manufacturer directly, you must submit a notarized declaration issued on your own company's letterhead attesting to the source of manufacturing.

 2. For each product you would like listed on the Certificate of Free Sale, your company must submit copies of invoices showing the sale of each product to a U.S. customer.
 The invoices should be dated within the last 12 months and the product names must be the same as how they will appear on the certificate.
 Please note that if you have more than one product, we can list them all on one certificate (though we will still need copies of invoices showing the sale of each product to U.S. customers).